henrythemes/jekyll-bootstrap-theme/introngs1505/labs/advanced-linux.md

 We will have some more examples of pipes in the next section.

 ## Word Count
-Word count, or wc, is a useful command for counting the number of occurances of a word in a file.
+Word count, or wc, is a useful command for counting the number of occurrences of a word in a file.
 This is easiest explained with an example.
 Lets return to our sample_1.sam.